xebialabs/generator-xl-release-plugin/generators/app/templates/_README.md

 ### Starting/stopping XL Release in plugin development mode

-To start the XL Release instance in plugin development mode run:
+To (re)start the XL Release instance in plugin development mode you can run:

     `./gradlew startXlRelease`

-To stop the XL Release instance run:
+To stop the XL Release instance you can run:

     `./gradlew stopXlRelease`

-You can check the log files at `build/server/log/xl-release.log`.
+And the XL Release log files can be found at `build/server/log/xl-release.log`.

+When developing you only need to restart XL Release server when you change `synthetic.xml` or `xl-rest-endpoints.xml`, the changes in Jython scripts, JavaScript, CSS and HTML are picked up on any browser refresh, so your development cycle can be faster.
+Please read more about it in [the docs of XL Release Gradle plugin](https://github.com/xebialabs/gradle-xl-release-plugin-plugin).

 ### Generating a new task